rideckszz/8-Puzzle-Solver/README.md

 If no arguments are provided, the script will prompt you to enter the method and initial board configuration interactively.

-## Example

-This command will solve the Eight Puzzle using the A* Search algorithm with the initial board configuration `1,2,3,4,5,6,7,8,0`.

 ## Output